 There are 17 miles of hiking and backpacking trails in Cumberland Falls.

 4. Niagara Falls | New York

 Niagara Falls is a sight to behold!
-The most famous waterfalls in the US considerably outstripped all others in sheer force, magnitude, popularity, and more.
+The most famous waterfalls considerably outstripped all others in sheer force, magnitude, popularity, and more.

 Bring your passport and visit this world-famous site on both sides of the border, which Western New York shares in the United States and Southeastern Ontario in Canada.

 Visiting Niagara Falls, the king of America’s most beautiful waterfalls, is a must-do on anyone’s bucket list.
 The Niagara River rumbles over the Niagara Escarpment and is marked by three magnificent falls, two American and one Canadian.

 Visitors describe the beautiful sight as “Heaven on Earth…Everyone should visit the fall at least once in their lifetime.”
 The sensation and joy of being there can’t be described in words.